Web Privacy and Cookie Policy

 Minors

 Our Site is not intended for minors.
-We do not knowingly collect any personal data from, or track the use of our Site by, minors.
+We do not knowingly collect any personal data from, sell or share the personal data of, or track the use of our Site by, minors.

 How We Use and Share Your Personal Data?

 Authorized Service Providers.
-We use other companies and individuals to perform certain functions on our behalf, such as the administration and maintenance of our IT systems and the Site, sending or processing postal or electronic mail, or analyzing or hosting data on cloud-based servers.
-We disclose your personal data to these companies and other individuals performing services on our behalf.
+We use our affiliates, other companies and individuals to perform certain functions on our behalf, such as the administration and maintenance of our IT systems and the Site, sending or processing postal or electronic mail, or analyzing or hosting data on cloud-based servers.
+We disclose your personal data to these companies and other individuals in connection with services they provide to us.

 Cookies